Skip to content

 • Strengthen your blood vessels.
 Think movement, antioxidants intake, an optimal vitamin D and cholesterol status.

 • Support lymphatic flow.
 Dandelion root tea.
 Infrared sauna.
 Dry body brushing daily.
 Lymphatic massage.
-Our new Specialised LymFATics Kit can also help address this in a big way.
+All these help address cellulite in a big way.

 • Restore hormonal balance.
 Learn more about how to combat oestrogen dominance here.